UCLouvain-CBIO/scp-teaching/README2.md

    URLs in the Rmd).
 4. Update the main `README.md` file with links to your slides.
 5. Push your source files and content of `docs` to GitHub.

+See the `Makefile` at the root of the repository and the respective slide directories for details.